- Superior Energy Services

-- Evaluate at least annually the qualifications, performance, and independence of the independent auditors, including the performance of the lead audit partner, and monitor the regular rotation of the lead audit partner as required by law.
+- Review and evaluate the qualifications, performance and independence of the independent auditor, including the performance of the lead audit partner, and monitor the regular rotation of the lead audit partner as required by law.

 - Discuss generally the Company’s earnings press releases and, if provided to analysts and rating agencies, earnings guidance.
 The audit committee need not discuss in advance each instance in which the Company may provide earnings guidance.

-- Discuss with management and the independent auditors the Company's annual audited financial statement, including the disclosures made in "management's discussion and analysis of financial condition and results of operation," recommending to the board of directors whether the audited financial statement should be included in the Company's Form 10-K and all other matters that are required to be reviewed under applicable legal, regulatory or NYSE requirements.
-Specifically, the audit committee shall review and discuss with the independent auditors the matters required to be discussed by Statement of Auditing Standards No. 61 ("SAS No. 61").
+- Discuss with management and the independent auditor the Company’s annual audited financial statements, including the disclosures made in “management’s discussion and analysis of financial condition and results of operation.”
+The audit committee will also recommend to the board of directors whether the audited financial statements and related disclosures should be included in the Company’s Form 10-K.